 All Directors receive regular and timely information on the Group’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
-In addition, minutes of the meetings of the Directors of the main operating UK subsidiary, Portmeirion UK, are circulated to the Board.
+In addition, minutes of the meetings of the Directors of the main operating UK subsidiary, Portmeirion Group UK Limited, are circulated to the Board.

 Skills and experience

-Details of each Director’s skills and experience can be found in the biographies of the Directors on pages 26 and 27 of the Report and Accounts for 2018.
-The requirement for the Board to have an appropriate mix of personal qualities (including gender balance) and capabilities is considered in respect of new Board appointments (further details can be found in the Nomination Committee section above), as part of the Board evaluation process and when addressing training and development needs of Directors.
+Details of each Director’s skills and experience can be found in the biographies on the Board of Directors page.
+The requirement for the Board to have an appropriate mix of personal qualities (including diversity and gender balance) and capabilities is considered in respect of new Board appointments (further details can be found in the Nomination Committee Report on pages 48 and 49), as part of the Board evaluation process and when addressing training and development needs of Directors.

 All Directors have direct access to the advice and services of the Company Secretary and are able to take independent professional advice in the furtherance of their duties, if necessary, at the Company’s expense.
 The Company Secretary’s role includes providing guidance to the Board on its duties and ensuring that the Board complies with relevant legislation and the Articles of Association of the Company.

 Each year the Board carries out an evaluation of its own performance in the first quarter looking at performance in the prior year.
-Any recommendations arising from previous Board evaluations have been addressed.
+All recommendations arising from the Board’s evaluations of its performance in 2020 have been addressed.

-As part of the evaluation of 2018 performance, each Director reviewed Board performance against set criteria covering areas such as the Board’s approach to risk, the effectiveness of each Director, Board communication and the adequacy of information provided to the Board.
-Combined feedback was discussed by the Board and actions were agreed.
+As part of the evaluation of 2021 performance, each Director reviewed Board performance against set criteria covering areas such as the Board’s approach to risk, the effectiveness of each Director and Board communication, as well as reviewing Board performance in respect of key events in 2021.

 Specific actions arising from the evaluation were: